thomasmueller/bau-lang/README.md

 ## Highlights

 * Easy to learn and use.
-* <a href="doc/conciseSyntax.md">Concise syntax inspired by Python.</a>
+* <a href="doc/conciseSyntax.md">Concise syntax inspired by Python</a>.
 * <a href="doc/performance.md">High performance</a>.
 As fast as Rust where needed, using single ownership and borrowing.
 * Memory-safe.
 Automatic memory management using reference counting by default.
 * Low memory usage; no GC pauses.
 * Runs everywhere: transpiles to C. No runtime library needed.
-* Avoid runtime array bound checks using static analysis.
+* Avoid runtime array bounds checks using static analysis.
 * Null safety: null pointer errors are prevented at compile time.

 ## Why

 Our <a href="doc/why.md">vision</a> is:
-We want to have a language as easy and concise as Python, with the speed and ability to run really everywhere like C, and the safety of Rust and Java.
+We want to have a language as easy and concise as Python, with the speed and ability to run really everywhere like C and the safety of Rust and Java.

 ## Tools and Documentation